Healthdirect Free Australian health advice you can count on.

 How is pancreatitis diagnosed?

-Some people also have an ERCP (endoscopic retrograde cholangiopancreatography), where a long tube is passed through the mouth into the gut.
-It can help diagnose pancreatitis and, if the cause is a gallstone, can remove the stone.
+You may also have an ERCP (endoscopic retrograde cholangiopancreatography).
+This is a procedure where a long tube is passed through your mouth into your gut.
+ERCP It can help diagnose pancreatitis and, if the cause is a gallstone, can remove the stone.

-It can be more difficult to diagnose chronic pancreatitis because the symptoms can be more subtle, and can be so similar to other conditions.
-Also, some people have chronic pancreatitis with little or no pain.
+It can be more difficult to diagnose chronic pancreatitis.
+This is because your symptoms may be subtle and may mimic other conditions.
+Also, you may have chronic pancreatitis with little or no pain.

-Tests for chronic pancreatitis include those of acute pancreatitis, along with:
+Tests for chronic pancreatitis include those for acute pancreatitis, along with:

 • stool (poo) tests — to detect abnormal levels of fat (which would mean you’re not absorbing nutrients properly)